 The lender will hold you personally liable for repayment, which could lead to worst-case scenarios such as draining your own savings, declaring personal bankruptcy, and tanking your personal credit for years to come.

 Tread carefully with personal loans for business, but do keep them in mind.

 Not-So-Fast Business Loans to Avoid

-We’re not gonna lie, getting a business loan won’t always be as quick and easy, especially if you apply directly through each lender one at a time.
+We’re not gonna lie, getting a business loan won’t always be as quick and easy.

 The options below are to be avoided – they’re not considered to be fast business loans, perhaps due to a lengthy application process, slow verification, or a waiting period before borrowers can access the funds.